is4tomj/paf/README.md

 PaF: Parallel af or Passwords are Fucked
 ===========

-Golang framework for processing data, particularly credentials, in parallel.
+Toolkit and Golang framework for processing data, particularly credentials, in parallel.
 Paf comprises libraries, tools, and file format definition for processing data in parallel.

 ## Tools